Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 Session replay tools

-3. Contentsquare Session Replay
+3. Contentsquare's Session Replay

 What it helps you do: get a real understanding of how people interact with your product instead of playing a user behavior guessing game.
-Session replays help you identify changes that will improve the user experience (UX) and give you visual, qualitative proof of the positive impact your changes make (and get buy-in to make additional changes).
-With a console tracking functionality and the error filter, Session Replay also lets you watch sessions with website bugs so you’re able to fix issues quickly.
+Session Replays helps you identify changes to improve UX and gives you visual, qualitative data proof of the positive impact your changes make (and get buy-in to make additional changes).

-Session replays answer questions like:
+Session Replays answer questions like:

 • Where do users focus?
 What do they spend time on, and what do they ignore?